 Japan is home to one of the most advanced and developed societies in the world.
 Japan has one of the highest life expectancies in the world and is home to one of the largest and most important cities worldwide, the metropolis of Tokyo.
 It is also one of the most homogeneous countries on the planet.
-Japan has five major islands that this article will discuss.
-They are Honshu, Hokkaido, Kyushu, Shikoku and Okinawa.
+The five largest islands in Japan are Honshu, Hokkaido, Kyushu, Shikoku and Okinawa.

 Japan's Biggest Islands

 Okinawa is located between the East China Sea and the North Pacific Ocean, it is the largest and most populated on the 72 islands in the chain that make up the Ryukyu Archipelago.
 Okinawa is a subtropical island that has an average yearly temperature of around 68° Fahrenheit (20° Celsius).
 Among the prefectures of Japan, Okinawa actually has the youngest and fastest-growing population, despite the fact that Okinawa's population is known as one of the oldest in the world.
 There are 34 centenarians (people over 100) per 100,000 people on the island.